Blog Services About Get Started

 Misconception 4: Programmatic results are impossible to measure

 Attribution in programmatic is harder than in paid search.
 That's true.
 But view-through attribution, brand lift studies, incrementality testing, and first-party data matching all exist to connect programmatic investment to business outcomes.
-The measurement stack requires more setup effort.
+The measurement stack requires more setup.
 It doesn't require guesswork.

 What to Know Before Running Your First Programmatic Campaign